cse-6242-t134/nfl-fantasy-prediction-model/README.md

 python .\generate_nfl_prediction_plots.py
 ```

-The output of running this command should provide you an index html file that will be saved to your working directory.
-This html is what will be used
+The output of running this command should provide you an `index.html` file that will be saved to your working directory.
+This `html` is the homepage for interactive viz and which will be used
 for the deployment to github pages.